CramBL/mtgo-collection-manager-old/README.md

 If you have a great idea, make a feature request via an issue, thanks!

 ### Most recent demo
+The first time MTGO Collection Manager is started, a full trade list file is needed to start tracking price data etc. The initial processing takes a few seconds as a bunch of different downloads takes place to establish the basic data needed to parse and display data about the provided collection, along with price history from *Goatbots* and *Cardhoarder*.
+Parsing all the data is practically instantaneous as evident by subsequent launches of the app.
+If new data is available for the given collection, it is downloaded on startup (options and improvements are coming).
+The system time is used to determine if new data is available before attempting to download and parse it.
 ![Demo](.github/most-recent-demo.gif)

 # Contributing